mcalani/demo-repo/README.md

 # Demo

-Some plain text -- my mac is working wolderfully
+Some plain text
+The screen is nice too